 Resilience is the hot new trend, and it's here to stay.
-So I've pulled some of the best resilience techniques from the experts.
+I've complied some of the best resilience techniques from the experts.

 We are riddled with anxiety and depression from threats that are as accurate to many of us as being held at gunpoint.